Board of Directors

 Risa Jaz Rifkind

 Risa Jaz Rifkind (she/her) is a justice advocate who seeks to make change by shifting access to power and influence.
-As the Director of Civic Engagement and Marketing for Disability Lead, she propels the organization to realize its vision to have people with disabilities lead with power and influence.
-By identifying and developing strategic partnerships, ...
+As Senior Director of Program and Strategic Initiatives for Disability Lead, she propels the organization to realize its vision to have people with disabilities lead with power and influence.
+By identifying and developing strategic partners...

 Risa Jaz Rifkind (she/her) is a justice advocate who seeks to make change by shifting access to power and influence.
-As the Director of Civic Engagement and Marketing for Disability Lead, she propels the organization to realize its vision to have people with disabilities lead with power and influence.
+As Senior Director of Program and Strategic Initiatives for Disability Lead, she propels the organization to realize its vision to have people with disabilities lead with power and influence.
 By identifying and developing strategic partnerships, Risa positions Members to take on leadership roles that advance their careers, civic engagement, and equity for people with disabilities.
 By integrating this vision into all internal and external communications, she leads Disability Lead’s brand awareness, public and private Member programming, and community engagement and outreach.
 She is also a Disability Lead Member.

 Outside of Disability Lead, Risa is involved in various leadership roles.
+She is currently on the Proteus Fund Board.
 In 2022, she was appointed to the National Council on Disability by President Biden.
 In 2020, Risa participated on the Disability Inclusion Fund’s grantmaking committee.
 Previously, Risa was Program Manager at The Chicago Community Trust where she developed their disability inclusion priorities and practices and managed several disability inclusion initiatives including the Disabilities Fund, ADA 25 Advancing Leadership, and ADA 25 Chicago.

 Read more